 MAS 102 : Medical Assisting Clinical Procedures II

 This course further develops the student's clinical skills and prepares them to perform a variety of procedures in the medical office or clinic.
 Students develop knowledge and skills in communication, assessment and triaging, pharmacology, administration of medications, basic principles of nutrition, and basic principles of psychology.
+Pre or co-requisite: BIO 115 or BIO 233 and BIO 234, MAS 101 or permission of the instructor.
 Two lecture hours and three laboratory hours per week.
-Spring; Day only
+Instructional Support Fee applies.